Compression of Currents and Varifolds: Proofs of main results

-Taking expectation/union bound of and inserting the above bounds into the $m$-DPP and RLS cases of \cref{OrthogprojlemmaCurr} respectively gives the first part of \cref{corrcontinuous}.
+Taking expectation/union bound and inserting the above bounds into the $m$-DPP and RLS bounds of \cref{OrthogprojlemmaCurr} respectively, gives the first part of \cref{corrcontinuous}.

-For the proof of the second part of \cref{corrcontinuous}, it is known by lemma 11 of \cite{JounralSParseVIGP}, that the eigenvalue decay of a mixture of Gaussians can be upper bounded by that of a single Gaussian $p$ with sufficiently large variance.
+For the proof of the second part of \cref{corrcontinuous}, it is known by lemma 11 of \cite{JounralSParseVIGP}, that the eigenvalue decay of $\mathcal{K}_{p}$ where $p$ is a mixture of Gaussians can be upper bounded by that of a single Gaussian $p$ with sufficiently large variance.
 The rate of decay of eigenvalues of $\mathcal{K}_{p}$ for a single Gaussian $p$ is already known to be \cref{theoreticaleigdecay}, which yields the desired exponential decays, by inserting the estimates into the first part of \cref{corrcontinuous}. \end{proof}

-\section{Numerical Experiments}
+\section{Numerical experiments}

-We now illustrate the performance of our algorithm on compression of real-world shapes taken from modern geometry processing datasets.
-In particular, we explore the following main strengths of our algorithm for compression of geometric measures: \textbf{Fast compression times}, \textbf{Rapid error decay} supported by theoretical bounds, and applicability to both currents and varifolds.
+We now illustrate the performance of our algorithm for the compression of the currents and varifolds representation of real-world shapes taken from modern geometry processing datasets.
+We explore the following main strengths of our algorithm for compression of geometric measures: {Fast compression times}, {rapid error decay} supported by theoretical bounds, and applicability to large-scale registration problems.
 We illustrate both the true error and theoretical rates when computationally feasible.

 In all subsequent experiments in this section, we use the algorithm of \cite{DAC} for RLS approximation as opposed to the recursive algorithm of \cite{Musco}, for which we prove the second bound of \cref{OrthogprojlemmaCurr}.
-Both methods yield similiar theoretical upper bounds on the Nystrom error, with the \cite{Musco} being tighter.
-However, despite the tighter theoretical bounds of \cite{Musco}, in practice the algorithm of \cite{DAC} gives similiar error decay while being significantly faster in approximating RLS scores.
+Both methods yield similar theoretical upper bounds on the Nystrom error, with the \cite{Musco} being tighter.
+However, despite the tighter theoretical bounds of \cite{Musco}, in practice, the algorithm of \cite{DAC} gives similar error decay while being significantly faster in approximating RLS scores.
 Therefore, this is our preferred choice of RLS approximation to use in \cref{FunctionalCompressionAlg}.

-We make the code used to generate the results of this section publicly available \footnote{\url{https://github.com/allenpaul0/GeometricMeasureCompression}}.
+All experiments are implemented in PyTorch \cite{Torch}, and run on a Tesla T4 GPU with 16 GB of RAM.
+We also make use of the PyKeops framework \cite{Keops} to further speed up all kernel reduction operations.
+We make the code used to generate the results of this section publicly available \footnote{\url{https://github.com/tonyshardlow/GeometricMeasureCompression}}.